programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-17.png" alt="Visual description of figure image" caption="Figure 17: Dependency parsing example from one sentence of one paper in corpus without stopwords" %}

+If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-17.html).
 In this example, the verb of the sentence "are" has been removed, along with the adjective "two" and the words "in this" that made up the prepositional phrases.
 Not only do these removals prevent the sentence from being legible, but they also render some of the dependencies inaccurate; "phenomena research" is here identified as a compound noun, and "interesting" as modifying research instead of phenomena.

 This example demonstrates what can be lost in analysis when stopwords are removed, especially when investigating the relationships between words in a text or corpus.
 Since part-of-speech tagging and named entity recognition are predicated on understanding relationships between words, it's best to keep stopwords in so spaCy can use all available linguistic units during the tagging process.